Wireless Workbench® 6

 ULXD4D Dual-Channel Digital Wireless Receiver

-Digital dual wireless receiver offers an intelligent dual-channel intelligent option for use in any professional sound reinforcement application.
+Digital dual wireless receiver offers an intelligent dual-channel option for use in any professional sound reinforcement application.

 P10T Wireless Transmitter